Hytch Rewards Receives 2018 Governor’s Environmental Stewardship Award

 “It’s about shared assets,” Cleveland added, “And the fact that people do more of what you reward them to do.
 It’s embarrassingly obvious once you stop to think about it.
 Nissan is the first auto maker to support our idea and cleared a path for other sponsors and employers to follow.”

 According to Hytch data, a six percent adoption rate in carpooling would eliminate 1,500 daily trips into Nashville.
 At typical highway speed, that is the equivalent of adding an extra lane to the interstate at any given point, at no cost to taxpayers.

-Hytch expansion plans target US cities suffering congestion, “which is just about every US city,” Cleveland pointed out.
+Hytch expansion plans to target US cities suffering congestion, “which is just about every US city,” Cleveland pointed out.

 The Tennessee Governor’s Environmental Stewardship Awards are the most prestigious environmental and conservation awards in the state.
 Now in their 32nd year, the awards are designed to bring greater awareness and recognition to projects making outstanding contributions to Tennessee’s natural resources and to promote leadership by example in protecting and conserving the state’s wildlife, forests, soils, air, water, natural heritage, parks, and recreation.